abdulrahman-khan/PowerBI---Survey-Dashboard/README.md

 ### Filtered by Data Scientist Submissions
 <img width="800" src="https://github.com/user-attachments/assets/83529771-c4cc-4b10-828b-6d8ec31783da">

+When filtering the survey results by Data Scientists, we can find that they have a higher satisfaction rating compared to the survey average (6.12 vs 5.74 and 5.68 vs 4.27).
+Additionally, over half of the Data Scientists agree that their work duties are neither too easy nor too difficult.
+The survey was completed by 25 Data Scientists, with an average age of 29.8 years

 ## Technologies Used
 <img width="50" height="50" src="https://github.com/user-attachments/assets/d46bf84f-b776-4af2-b018-050d57322656">
 <img width="50" height="50" src="https://github.com/user-attachments/assets/4c63e159-3661-4d42-ace9-e21811966ede">